Dragons' Den (British TV programme): Format

 If the dragons see overall potential in an investment being made, the pitch will conclude with the dragons offering the full amount of money requested and negotiating the amount of equity initially offered.
 Offers can range from a single dragon to a unit of multiple dragons, dividing the money and equity equally.
 The entrepreneurs will then have the opportunity to negotiate further, accept or decline investment.
 Strict rules stipulate they must be offered at least the amount of money they initially requested and can only accept one respective offer.
+If a dragon offers less money than asked, then any remaining dragons will have to offer the remainder for the deal to be accepted.
 Entrepreneurs usually focus on the benefit of working with dragons who have the broadest range of expertise in their field.
 Negotiations vary in length of time, particularly when complex conditions are discussed.
 The entrepreneurs are often pressured to relinquish a larger share of equity than they had first planned, frequently leading to negotiations of 'buy-backs', reducing the dragons' equity stake once the investment is repaid or targets are met.
 Occasionally, the dragons offer more money than pitched for in a bid to compete for the investment, or should they believe that the entrepreneur has undervalued the business.
 If an offer is accepted, they leave the den with verbal assurance that they will soon be in contact.
 They receive the respective dragon's contact details from the producers off-screen.
 A dragon who does not wish to invest will declare "I'm out", and the entrepreneur should not expect any further participation from them, though on one occasion in series 4, Peter Jones continued to question an entrepreneur after stating such.
 Should all dragons declare themselves "out", or the entrepreneur rejects a final offer, they will leave the den with no further advice.

 Filming concludes with the entrepreneurs briefly interviewed by the producers, reflecting on their pitch.
 Following the on-screen agreement, the pledge of investment will undergo off-screen due diligence before contracts are signed.
 The producers of the show do not participate in any negotiations following filming.
 There is no legal commitment for the dragons to fulfil their offers should the process prove unsatisfactory in any way for either party.